YGameCorp/ServerIntegration/SetupTheEnviroment.md

 * Step 1: In the client side of Xlauncher (android and ios), use the function setDomainDebug(false)

-* Step 2: In your server game, call to the live domain of Xlauncher server at api.nivi.vn
+* Step 2: In your server game, call to the live domain of Xlauncher server at https://api.nivi.vn